kmoskwiak/videojs-resolution-switcher/README.md

 * dynamicLabel - `{Boolean}` - if `true` current label will be displayed in control bar.
 By default gear icon is displayed.
 * customSourcePicker - `{Function}` - custom function for selecting source.

-## Example

-[Working example](example.html) of the plugin you can check out if you're having trouble.
-Or check out this [demo](https://kmoskwiak.github.io/videojs-resolution-switcher/).

 ## Methods